redstrate/redstrate.com/content/software/physis.md

 Physis features a C api which is accessed through the [libphysis](https://git.sr.ht/~redstrate/libphysis) library.
 This library should be usable through any language that can access the C FFI.

-You can read more on it's dedicated webpage on xiv.zone.
+You can read more on it's [dedicated webpage on xiv.zone](https://xiv.zone/physis/).
+It's also published on [crates.io](https://crates.io/crates/physis)!